janli11/QuantumNetworkGlobalPolicyWithCC/README.md

 The plots in the paper are made using the scripts in the plotting folder.
 The heatmaps of Figure 6 is made with Figure6.py.
 Figure 7 of the paper is made with Figure7.py.

-## Data used in paper [Insert ArXiv link here]
+## Data used in paper [https://arxiv.org/pdf/2412.06938]

-The Trained models and simulation data used to create the models are stored in a separate github repository: https://github.com/janli11/QuantumNetworkGlobalPolicyWithCCData
+The Trained models and simulation data used to create the figures are stored in a separate gitlab repository: https://gitlab.strw.leidenuniv.nl/janli/quantumnetworkglobalpolicywithccdata.git

 To recreate Figure 7 and the heatmaps of Figure 6, please first download the data from the github repository.
 Then move it into a folder called data on the same level as the code from https://github.com/janli11/QuantumNetworkGlobalPolicyWithCC.git.
 Running the scripts Figure6.py and Figure7.py should reproduce the desired figures.